-All students are required to have BLS/CPR for healthcare providers, which includes adult, child, and infant CPR with AED certification.
+Students are required to have BLS/CPR for healthcare providers, which includes adult, child, and infant CPR with AED certification.
 It is the student's responsibility to keep CPR certification up to date while in the nursing programs at LCCC.
 Education must include a hands-on and a didactic component; online certifications will not be accepted.
-If a student's CPR expires, they will not
+If a student's CPR expires, he/she is not be permitted to clinical and a clinical make-up will be required.
+The certification must be supported by American Heart Association or Red Cross.